puppetlabs-toy-chest/puppetlabs-azure/README.md

 An existing subnet in the specified virtual network to which the virtual machine should be associated.

 #####`availability_set`
 The availability set for the virtual machine.
+These are used to ensure related machines are not all restarted or paused during routine maintenance.

 #####`reserved_ip`
 The name of the reserved IP to associate with the virtual machine.